-It is easy to see that when $\alpha = \delta$, $\beta = \lambda$, $\gamma = \phi$, and $\varepsilon^{A}{it} = \varepsilon^{B}{it}$, the trinomial probit model is degenerated into a standard binomial probit model where either Category A or Category B is chosen if $y^{A}{it}^ = y^{B}{it}^ > y^{C}{it}^$ and Category C is chosen otherwise.
+It is easy to see that when $\alpha = \delta$, $\beta = \lambda$, $\gamma = \phi$, and $\varepsilon^{A}{it} = \varepsilon^{B}{it}$, the trinomial probit model is degenerated into a standard binomial probit model where either Category A or Category B is chosen if $y^{A}{it}^{} = y^{B}{it}^{} > y^{C}{it}^{}$ and Category C is chosen otherwise.
 When estimating the binomial-probit model, we divide the firms into two categories: (a) firms that went bankrupt and (b) firms that did not go bankrupt.

-(2) The data of financial variables
+(2) Data of Financial Variables

-The explanatory vector x{tt} denotes a vector of financial variables of unlisted companies.
-For the financial variables, we use "debt-asset ratio", "interest payments-output ratio", "profits-asset ratio", and "special losses-asset ratio".
+The explanatory vector x{it} denotes a vector of financial variables of unlisted companies.
+For the financial variables, we use "debt-asset ratio," "interest payments-output ratio," "profits-asset ratio," and "special losses-asset ratio."
 The choice of the variables follows several previous studies in Japan.
-We define each of "debt-asset ratio", "profits-asset ratio", and "special losses-asset ratio" as total bank borrowings outstanding, operating profits, and special losses respectively normalized by the total asset.
-We also define "interest payments-output ratio" as total interest payments divided by total sales plus liquid asset.
+We define "debt-asset ratio," "profits-asset ratio," and "special losses-asset ratio" as total outstanding bank borrowings, operating profits, and special losses respectively, normalized by total assets.
+We also define "interest payments-output ratio" as total interest payments divided by total sales plus liquid assets.

 Bankruptcy is usually triggered by default on debt servicing.
 A company is thus more likely to fail if it is unprofitable and highly leveraged.
 For firms with low growth opportunities, high leverage reduces a firm's ability to finance investment through a liquidity effect.
 In extreme cases, a firm's debt overhang could be large enough to prevent it from raising funds to finance positive net present value projects.
-In contrast, a company with healthy cash-flow has relatively easy to access to internal finance, so it is less likely to go bankrupt than a company with cash-flow problems.
-We therefore expect that a firm is likely to have a larger default risk when it has larger debt-asset ratio, larger interest payments, smaller profits, and larger special losses.
+In contrast, a company with a healthy cash-flow has relatively easy access to internal finance, so it is less likely to go bankrupt than a company with cash-flow problems.
+We therefore expect that a firm is likely to have a larger default risk when it has a larger debt-asset ratio, larger interest payments, smaller profits, and larger special losses.

 We collected the firm-level financial data of Japanese non-financial firms that are not listed on any stock exchange in Japan.
 The data are taken from TSR Database Service.
-Unless the data are missing, the data set covers the period from 1996 through 2002.
-The data cover all available financial data of non-financial corporations with capital of 100 million yen and over.
-We, however, excluded the data of public firms, non-profit organizations, firms that had no borrowings from banks, and firms that relevant financial variables are missing.
-It allows us to use the data of 6266 Japanese unlisted firms.
-Among the 6266 firms, 150 went bankrupt for reconstruction purposes and 168 for liquidation purposes from 1997 to 2003.
+Unless the data are incomplete, the data set covers the period from 1996 through 2002.
+The data cover all available financial data of non-financial corporations with capital in excess of 100 million yen.
+We, however, excluded the data of public firms, non-profit organizations, firms that had no borrowings from banks, and firms for which relevant financial variables are missing.
+It allows us to use the data of 6,266 Japanese unlisted firms.
+Among those, 150 went bankrupt for reconstruction purposes and 168 for liquidation purposes from 1997 to 2003.

-One may argue that we should use not only the data of medium size firms but also the data of smaller size firms.
-The use of smaller size firms' data may provide some useful information because the smaller firms have stronger reliance on bank finance and face higher default risk.
-However, the accounting data of smaller unlisted firms are likely to be missing and are less reliable.
-There thus exist costs and benefits in using the data of smaller size firms in the analysis.
+One may argue that we should use not only the data of medium-size firms but also the data of smaller ones.
+The use of smaller-size firms' data may provide some useful information because the smaller firms have stronger reliance on bank finance, and face higher default risk.
+The accounting data of smaller unlisted firms, however, are likely to be missing, and are thus less reliable.
+It's clear that both costs and benefits exist in using the data of smaller size firms in the analysis.

 Table 1-1 reports the average, standard deviation, maximum, and minimum of each financial variable for all firms and bankrupt firms in our sampled unlisted companies.
-We see that "debt-asset ratio", "interest payments-output ratio", and "special losses-asset ratio" are higher for bankrupt firms, while "profits-asset ratio" is much smaller for bankrupt firms.
+We see that "debt-asset ratio," "interest payments-output ratio," and "special losses-asset ratio" are higher for bankrupt firms, while "profits-asset ratio" is much smaller for bankrupt firms.
 The simple comparison supports the view that a company is more likely to fail if it is unprofitable, highly leveraged, and suffers cash-flow difficulties.